Poeschl/URly/README.md

-# LinkDefendr
+# URly

 This software is a self-hosted url-shortener with a view quirks.
-The registered link can be customized to be tracked with [Plausible](https://plausible.io/), extend the Link (url-lenghtener) or has a "Defender" mode.
+The registered link can be customized to be tracked, extended, defended and maybe more.
+See the features below.

 ## Features